ronf/asyncssh/docs/api.rst

-An alternate form involves passing in a list of values which can be either a reference to a private key or a tuple containing a reference to a private key and a reference to a matching certificate.
+An alternate form involves passing in a list of values which can be either a reference to a private key or a tuple containing a reference to a private key and a reference to a corresponding certificate or certificate chain.

 Key references can either be the name of a file to load a key from, a byte string to import as a key, or an already loaded :class:`SSHKey` private key.
 See the function :func:`import_private_key` for the list of supported private key formats.

-Certificate references can be the name of a file to load the certificate from, a byte string to import as a certificate, an already loaded :class:`SSHCertificate`, or ``None`` if no certificate should be associated with the key.
+Certificate references can be the name of a file to load a certificate from, a byte string to import as a certificate, an already loaded :class:`SSHCertificate`, or ``None`` if no certificate should be associated with the key.

-Whenever a filename is provided, an attempt is made to load a corresponding certificate from a file constructed by appending '-cert.pub' to the end of the name.
+Whenever a filename is provided to read the private key from, an attempt is made to load a corresponding certificate or certificate chain from a file constructed by appending '-cert.pub' to the end of the name.
+X.509 certificates may also be provided in the same file as the private key, when using DER or PEM format.

+When using X.509 certificates, a list of certificates can also be provided.
+These certificates should form a trust chain from a user or host certificate up to some self-signed root certificate authority which is trusted by the remote system.

 New private keys can be generated using the :func:`generate_private_key` function.
-The resulting :class:`SSHKey` objects have methods which can then be used to export the generated keys in several formats for consumption by other tools.
+The resulting :class:`SSHKey` objects have methods which can then be used to export the generated keys in several formats for consumption by other tools, as well as methods for generating new OpenSSH or X.509 certificates.

 .. index:: Specifying public keys
 .. _SpecifyingPublicKeys: